jonase/eastwood/README.md

 created with the [Hiccup](https://github.com/weavejester/hiccup) library's macro `defelem`.

-Starting with Eastwood version 0.2.1, you can create a [config file](#eastwood-config-files) for Eastwood that specifies the arglists to use for this linter.
+You can create a [config
+file](#eastwood-config-files) for Eastwood that specifies the arglists to use for this linter.
 An example for the function `query` in the [`java.jdbc`](https://github.com/clojure/java.jdbc) Clojure contrib